kokchun/Data-engineering-AI22/Exercises/Exercise1-docker.md

 e) Make a cron schedule inside of your container to clean the pokebelt, extracting new pokemons and load observations.

 f) Now make a dashboard showing the different pokemons and their happiness level.
+Choose a proper graph to show this.

 g) As a non technical person professor Oak don't want to manage installations of softwares.
 Write clear detailed instructions for professor Oak how to use Docker to see the dashboard.
 This dashboard don't need to handle scheduling and updates. (**)